Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Use your Lazy Susan for board games, so you can spin the game around for easier viewing for each player's turn.

 My daughter has lots of board games.
 Eventually, the boxes get torn and pieces get lost.
 I purchased a large plastic container with a lid to hold the boards, and put all the game pieces and instructions into individual ziplock bags and into the container.
+Now all the board games are stored together with no missing pieces.
+You can also do this with puzzles.
+Just cut the picture off the puzzle box and store it in a container with a bag of the puzzle pieces.

 To organize your board games, gather appropriate materials: snack bags, sandwich-size bags with a zipper, a marking pen, Scotch Brand Invisible Tape, and the right shelf space in the closet, or cupboard.